FOREX-Euro firm on safe-haven flow, expectation for inflation uptick

 That repayment shrank the European Central Bank's balance

-sheet at a time when both the U.S. Federal Reserve and the Bank
+sheet at a time when both the U.S. Federal Reserve and the BOJ

 Currency markets were little changed by the first increase